• Skip to primary navigation

 Instructions

-• To a large pot, pour water and bring to a raging boil
+• To a large pot, add water and salt, and bring to a raging boil.

 • Place the crab in the boiling water and cover with the lid.